agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-Scopus.md

 * English language journal home page available

 [^1]:  Tennant JP.
 Web of Science and Scopus are not global databases of knowledge.
 European Science Editing 2020;46.
 DOI: 10.3897/ese.2020.e51987
+[^2]:  Tennant JP.
+Web of Science and Scopus are not global databases of knowledge.
+European Science Editing 2020;46.
+DOI: 10.3897/ese.2020.e51987